First Dromara, established 1713

 The assistant of Rathcoole, namely, the Rev. George Frank McKeown BA was installed in First Dromara on 19th March 1982.
 Just like many of his predecessors, on coming to an historic congregation, renovations and upkeep is essential.
 Renovations were carried out around the Meeting House, and particularly on the church roof.
 He was the last Minister to reside in the Manse on the Tulliniskey Road, for even though renovations were embarked upon during Mr. McKeown’s time, as we will see under the next ministry, this house’s days as a manse were coming to an end.
 Mr. McKeown was called by the congregation of Second Newtownards in 1987 and in 2003 he returned to Rathcoole, where he continued in ministry until his retirement in 2016.
 Mr. McKeown, and his wife Liz, now live in Bangor and are involved with pastoral visitation in Hamilton Road Presbyterian Church.

 The Rev Alexander Shaw Thompson BA BD , assistant to the Very Rev Dr Rodney Sterritt of Greenwell Street, Newtownards, was installed in April 1989 and during his ministry the church witnessed a growth of 50%.
 The 1858 manse at Tullyniskey, now a listed building, was sold in July 1989 and a new manse was opened in December 1990.
 In 1994 the Meeting House was renovated, carpeted and new heating and electrical fittings installed.
 A new hall and adjoining suite of rooms were opened in July 2000 and a new car park added in 2003.
 Mr. Thompson and his wife, Evelyn, reside locally.
-He is currently our Minister Emeritus.
-Mr. Thompson’s daughters, Sarah (although living in England) is still a member, and Naomi lives in the locality with her growing family.
-We’re always glad to see them with us in First Dromara.
+He is currently our Minister Emeritus and we are always glad to see them with us in First Dromara.

 Our present Minister, Rev. Scott William Moore CF BA BD MRes MTh, a native of Cullybackey, Co.
 Antrim, was licensed by the Presbytery of Ballymena in June 2011 in his home congregation, Cuningham Memorial Presbyterian Church, where he grew up under the ministry of Dromara born preacher, the Rev. W.J.
 Hook.
 Mr. Moore served his Assistantship for three years under the Rev. A.S.
 Smyth in Carryduff, and after four years of ministry in the Co.
 Antrim congregation of Dervock he was installed in First Dromara on 14th September 2018.
 Mr. Moore studied at Queen’s University Belfast, where he was training to be a teacher in History and Politics, before he attended Union College and trained for the Ministry.
 He brings an interest in global mission, having served with many organisations abroad in places such as Hungary, Romania, Guatemala, Spain and Malawi and an interest in praise, enjoying singing in a few choirs and dabbling with the violin and piano, now and again.
 He and Lorna live in the current manse on the Kinallen Road.